marmelab/react-admin/packages/ra-i18n-i18next/README.md

 #### `availableLocales`

-This parameter let you provide the list of available locales for your application.
+This parameter lets you provide the list of available locales for your application.
 This is used by the default react-admin AppBar to detect whether to display a locale selector.

 ```tsx
 import { Admin } from 'react-admin';